Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 Soldiers are normally motivated by:

-getting to see their family after ending the war going back home after patriotism - fighting for their country, love for their country propaganda - tricked into joining hate of enemies
+- getting to see their family after
+- ending the war
+- going back home after
+- patriotism - fighting for their country, love for their country
+- propaganda - tricked into joining
+- hate of enemies

+Anomaly - Motivations

+He uses the technique of anaphora to emphasised what he is not motivated by.
+Ana